-It can be observed in Table \ref{tab:Table2} a similar performance of the three methods compared with the truncation order $k_{n}$ satisfying our \textbf{Assumption A3}, with slightly worse results being obtained from the estimator defined in equations (\ref{96})--(\ref{97}), specially for the sample size $n_{8}=155000.$ Furthermore, in Table \ref{tab:Table3}, a better performance of our approach is observed for the smallest sample sizes (from $n_{1}=15000$ until $n_{4} = 75000$).
-While, for the remaining largest sample sizes, slightly differences are observed, with a better performance of our approach, very close to the other two approaches presented in \cite{Bosq00} and \cite{Guillas01}.
+One can observe in Table \ref{A3:tab:Table2} a similar performance of the three methods compared with the truncation order kn satisfying \textbf{Assumption A3}, with slightly worse results being obtained from the estimator defined in (\ref{A3:96})--(\ref{A3:97}), specially, for the sample size $n_{8}=155000.$ Furthermore, in Table \ref{A3:tab:Table3}, a better performance of our approach is observed for the smallest sample sizes (from $n_{1}=15000$ until $n_{4} = 75000$).
+For the remaining largest sample sizes, only slight differences are observed, with, again, a better performance of our approach, very close to the other two approaches presented in \cite{Bosq00,Guillas01}.